edrubin/plant-locations/README.md

 ## data

 The provided data are separated into two directories: `DataRaw` and `DataClean`.
 The raw data (`DataRaw`) providing the starting point for the analyses (e.g., Census data, wind data, plant locations).
 The cleaned data (`DataClean`) are the processed, intermediate, and/or final versions of the project's various datasets.
+The paper provides descriptions of each raw dataset.

 The one thing that needs to be done is unzipping `set-1.zip` and `set-2.zip` in `DataClean/hysplit-completed/processed` (into the `processed` folder).